xy2119/HCARD_Augmentation_2023/README.md

 Clone the repository to your local machine.
 Install the necessary dependencies by running pip install -r requirements.txt.
-Run the application by executing python app.py in your terminal.
+Run the application by executing python file in your terminal.

 ## Future Work